A favorite echeveria succulent plant hybrid, Echeveria imbricata [ech-eh-VER-ee-a im-brih-KAY-tuh] produces blue-green leaves forming tight rosettes.

 The small, evergreen succulent is one of the hardiest in the echeveria plant genus and member of the Crassulaceae family.

-It’s one of the oldest echeveria hybrids, created as a cross between Echeveria metallica and Echeveria glauca.
+It’s one of the oldest echeveria hybrids created in the 1870s.
+It is a cross between the species Echeveria metallica and Echeveria glauca.

 It also goes by the common name blue rose echeveria or hens and chicks.